skrattaren/apf.rst/apf.rst

 - [p.
 123] "'They beat him to death!' [...]
 'And they throw him into the river!'"

-  This is how the silent movie version of "`The Phantom of the Opera`_" ends.
+  This is how the silent movie version of **The Phantom of the Opera** ends.

 + [p.
 126] "'Walter's your son?' said Granny.
 'Wears a beret?'"